cutegirl520/DeepLearn-XeonCafPhi/docs/install_osx.md

     # Done!

-At this point, you should be running the latest Homebrew packages and your Caffe-related modifications w
+At this point, you should be running the latest Homebrew packages and your Caffe-related modifications will remain in place.